CoMakery/algorand-security-token/README.md

 To mitigate the centralization of this power, mint and burn functionality should be controlled by multi-sig accounts that are native to Algorand where possible.
 It is safer to enforce multi-sig using Algorands multi-sig keys than it is to implement multi-sig functionality in the Algorand smart contract.

+## (QSP-7) Why can't a contract admin freeze accounts?

+The contract admin role's purpose is to grant granular roles to accounts.
+By default the contract admin cannot perform the actions of other roles, but has the power to grant these roles to it's own account.
+The granularity of roles follows the principle of least authority.
+It is encouraged that the contract admin uses a multi-signature account and is used very infrequently after deplopyment.

+It is recommended that all admin actions should be performed by accounts other than the contract admin account that hold task specific specific roles.
+This is a change from the original CoMakery Security Token implemented on Ethereum.
+While using that contract we learned that greater separation of roles would be significantly more scure than just having a contract admin and transfer admin role.